Quasi-Gorensteinness of extended Rees algebras: Results on the a -invariant and the core of an ideal

 \begin{rmk} The number $\indeg_S (M)$ can be $- \infty$ in general.
-However, if $S$ is Noetherian and has unique maximal homogeneous ideal $\MM$ which is maximal and $M$ is finitely generated, then $\indeg_S ( M / \MM M)$ is a finite number.
-In this case, $\indeg_S ( M / \MM M)$ is the minimum degree among of a minimal homogeneous generating set of $M$. \end{rmk}
+For a finitely generated $\mathbb{Z}$-graded module $M$ over a Noetherian ring having a unique maximal homogeneous ideal $\MM$, which is maximal, $\indeg_S ( M / \MM M)$ is a well-defined finite number.
+In this case, $\indeg_S ( M / \MM M)$ is the minimum among the degrees of the elements in a minimal homogeneous generating set of $M$. \end{rmk}